 2 kHz for a non-HT PPDU or non-HT duplicate PPDU

-The residual CFO error measurement on an EHT TB PPDU shall be made after the U-SIG field.
+The residual CFO error measurement on a UHR TB PPDU shall be made after the U-SIG field.
 The residual CFO error measurement on the non-HT or non-HT duplicate PPDU shall be made after the L-STF field.
 The symbol clock error shall be compensated by the same ppm amount as the CFO error.

-A STA that transmits an EHT TB PPDU, non-HT PPDU, or non-HT duplicate PPDU in response to a triggering PPDU shall ensure that the transmission start time of the EHT TB PPDU, non-HT PPDU, or non-HT duplicate PPDU is within ±0.4 µs + 16 µs from the end, at the STA’s transmit antenna connector, of the last OFDM symbol of the triggering PPDU (if it contains no PE field) or of the PE field of the triggering PPDU (if the PE field is present).
+A STA that transmits a UHR TB PPDU, non-HT PPDU, or non-HT duplicate PPDU in response to a triggering PPDU shall ensure that the transmission start time of the UHR TB PPDU, non-HT PPDU, or non-HT duplicate PPDU is within ±0.4 µs + 16 µs from the end, at the STA’s transmit antenna connector, of the last OFDM symbol of the triggering PPDU (if it contains no PE field) or of the PE field of the triggering PPDU (if the PE field is present).

-NOTE 4—This end instant is before any signal extension, so this is equivalent to EHT TB PPDU transmission within 0.4 µs of SIFS after the end of the triggering PPDU including signal extension.
+NOTE 4—This end instant is before any signal extension, so this is equivalent to UHR TB PPDU transmission within 0.4 µs of SIFS after the end of the triggering PPDU including signal extension.

 References: